astridcamillep/USCRIME/Final_Project.md

 After merging around 280+ census data variables with 8 FBI crime data variables, and after creating a dummy variable for every MSA, we end up with 629 variables in total.
-Since we have about 2700 observations which is 4 times bigger than the number of variables, we won't run into a dimensionality problem and therefore don't see a need to reduce the number of variables right away.
+Since we have about 2700 observations which is 4 times bigger than the number of variables, we won't run into a dimensionality problem and therefore don't see a need to reduce the number of variables at this stage of the analysis.